 - (a) Adoption; Stockholder Approval.
-The Plan was adopted by the Board on November 7, 2016 and is effective as of the date it is approved by the stockholders of the Company (such date, the "Effective Date"). - (b) Termination of Plan.
+The Plan was adopted by the Board on November 7, 2016 and became effective on its approval by the stockholders of the Company on December 15, 2016 (such date, the "Effective Date").
+The Plan was amended and restated on April 25, 2019, effective as of the date on which the stockholders of the Company approve such amendment and restatement of the Plan. - (b) Termination of Plan.
 The Board may terminate the Plan at any time.
 All Awards made under the Plan prior to its termination shall remain in effect until such Awards have been satisfied or terminated in accordance with the terms and provisions of the Plan and the applicable Award Agreements.
-No Awards may be granted under the Plan following the tenth anniversary of the date on which the Plan was adopted by the Board.
+No Awards may be granted under the Plan following the tenth anniversary of the date on which the amendment and restatement of the Plan was adopted by the Board.